 Preventing pests and diseases is often easier than treating the pests.
 One of the best ways to avoid problems is to provide your spider plant with the proper environment and care.

-Place your spider plants in an area with lots of bright, indirect light.
+Position your spider plants in an area with lots of bright, indirect light.
 This area should also have an air temperature between 60-85ºF and moderate humidity.

 In addition to providing the proper environment, you should also regularly check your plant for problems and consider fertilizing your spider plant in spring and summer to boost the nutrient base (this is also the best time to consider repotting your spider plant and pruning).
 If you notice a pest or disease, treat the problem ASAP.